taijusanagi/starknet-sandbox/README.md

 ## Bridge

-This is to get test token
+This is to get the test token

 https://goerli.starkgate.starknet.io/